 Also, it comes with a dual back pad tilt for superior fit and comfort.
 M3 is compact enough to fit on a 4’x 6′ mat.
 The Inspire M3 Home Gym’s dimension is 72″ L x 40″ W x 82″ H, which means it takes up 20 square feet.
 This gym costs $3,699.00, but, like the Tonal, they offer financing as low as $119.34.

 The best home gym for an advanced trainee is the Bowflex Revolution.
 How can you turn down 600 pounds of resistance training?
 Everyone knows you need volume to build muscle.
-Thus, 600 pounds gives you the chance to create a lot of volume and muscle.
+Thus, 600 pounds allows you to create a lot of volume and muscle.

 The dumbbells are the best for beginning trainees because it is convenient.
 It’s best to start slow.
 Thousands of beginners start a fitness journey every year.
 By the end of the year, half of them have moved on to other things.
 Also, by starting slow, you are more likely to make fitness a lifestyle.
 Rome was not built in one day.
 So, take your time and figure out what you want before you start throwing away your money.
 A simple pair of dumbbells over a couple of weeks can answer some complex fitness questions.